focus-editor/focus/LOG.md

     - Hot-load user config file and apply the changes immediately (how do we handle the project dir changes?)
     - Have a command to edit global config or project config (it will open the corresponding file)
     - Every time a config file changes, the configs need to be reloaded and re-merged (and the changes need to be applied)
-    - When an editor is closed using Ctrl+W, use session_notify_closed_editor to remove the buffer backup (or maybe when it hasn't been edited or opened in this session?)
+    - When an editor is closed using Ctrl+W, use session_notify_closed_editor to remove the buffer backup (if unmodified) (or maybe when it hasn't been edited or opened in this session?)

 - Be able to ignore individual files